mezcel/jq-tput-terminal/README.md

 * ```v0.1.6.2``` added a music Autopilot to serve as spiritual room ambiance.
 It runs proximately +1.75 hours per 1 full mystery.

-* ```v0.1.10``` release / current development branch.
+* ```v0.1.10.1``` release / current development branch.
     * Did a lot of refactoring since from v0.1.6.2
     * Right now the focus is going back and discovering bugs/inconsistencies when ran on the default configurations of of other Linux distros.
-ATM Debian performs well.
+ATM Debian performs the best despite being developed on an Arch.

 | Test Distro's | Development Environment Notes |